Variables and Environment Variables In Bash

 The spacing is very important in defining and setting the values of

-scripts are both scripts but also valid commands for
+variable. bash scripts are both scripts but also valid commands for

 the shell.
 Adding a space will result in an error or do something that